SEND at Glodwick Infant and Nursery School 2021-22

 Where can parents and their children with SEND get extra support?

 There are a number of support groups in Oldham for parents of children with SEND.
-Parents may speak to our SENCO, Miss Preece, who will be happy to talk with them about what support is available to meet a specific need.
+Parents may speak to one of the SENCOs who will be happy to talk with them about what support is available to meet a specific need.
+There is also advice and support on our online learning platform and the school website.

 Alternatively, families can contact ‘SEND IASS’(Special Educational Needs and Disability Information Advice and Support Service).
 This service provides independent, individual information and advice for parents of children with Special Educational Needs: